-Earlier versions of the American Innovation and Manufacturing Act were included in then-Chairman Rubio’s SBA Reauthorization and Improvement Act of 2019 and Continuing Small Business Recovery and Paycheck Protection Program Act in 2020.
+Earlier versions of the American Innovation and Manufacturing Act were included in then-Chairman Rubio’s SBA Reauthorization and Improvement Act of 2019 y Continuing Small Business Recovery and Paycheck Protection Program Act in 2020.

 Specifically, the American Innovation and Manufacturing Act provides $10 billion in long-term debt with equity features to registered SBA Small Business Investment Companies (SBICs) that invest in small businesses in manufacturing industries.
 To accomplish this, the Administrator is authorized to make commitments to a participating SBIC and purchase equity-like bonds from a participating SBIC, defined by the following terms: